pg-aws/cybercon2023-devsecops-workshop/README.md

 In this scenario, we will create a custom policy to ensure AppSnync is protected by WAF and see how misconfigurations is detected.

+Check out [Checkov Documentation](https://www.checkov.io/3.Custom%20Policies/Custom%20Policies%20Overview.html) to see how to write your own custom policies.

 ### Setup custom policy
 1. Download the files from the "scenario-4" folder
 2. Navigate to your CodeCommit Repository in AWS console